-League School offers 12-month programming.
-From September to June we follow the NYC Department of Education calendar and then offer a 6-week summer program during July and August.
-Our school staff are a multidisciplinary team of highly trained and compassionate special education teachers, psychiatrists, clinical social workers, clinical psychologists, speech and language pathologists, occupational therapists, art therapists, and dance movement therapists.
+League School is a 12-month day treatment program that specializes in working with students that have difficulty with social, emotional, and behavioral functioning.
+We have a multidisciplinary team of highly trained and compassionate special education teachers, psychiatrists, clinical social workers, clinical psychologists, speech and language pathologists, occupational therapists, art therapists, and dance movement therapists.
+The staff at League School work collaboratively to provide a therapeutic approach in working with students.

 The Admissions Process